 And that should be everything you need to know on your drive through Assynt.
 If you’re following our recommended North Coast 500 Alternative Route, then you’ll be heading even further south next.
 Check out Part 5 of our North Coast 500 Alternative Route to find out about more beaches, hill walks and secret spots.

 Have we missed anything out?
-Did you find any other treats around Assynt?
+Did you find any other treats around Assynt or things to do in Lochinver?
 Let us know by leaving a Comment below.
 Otherwise, you can get in touch through our Contact page.

 Scourie – Lochinver Budget Breakdown